sirisian/ecmascript-types/decoratorreplacement.md

-A macro that would branch on a type emits code that names it and lets a later stage dispatch. **This is the endorsed pattern, not merely an available one**, and it is what makes §7.6(c) affordable — expand-then-check costs little precisely because the branch a macro cannot make is one it does not have to.
+A macro that would branch on a type emits code that names it and lets a later stage dispatch. **This is the endorsed pattern, not merely an available one**, and it is what makes Â§7.6(c) affordable â€” expand-then-check costs little precisely because the branch a macro cannot make is one it does not have to.

 Three things follow, and the second and third are the price.

 **It creates a DEPENDENCY on the rest of the proposal.** Deferral works because overload resolution and `Reflect.typeOf` both see through an alias.
-If either changed, this answer would weaken — so they are load-bearing for macros in a way they were not before.
+If either changed, this answer would weaken â€” so they are load-bearing for macros in a way they were not before.

-**The helper must be in scope at the splice site, and the macro cannot put it there.** An emitted `ser(this.temp)` needs `ser` visible where the splice lands, and a macro decorating a class member emits into a class body — where an `import` cannot go. **So the USER imports the helper**, exactly as Rust requires `use serde::Serialize`.
+**The helper must be in scope at the splice site, and the macro cannot put it there.** An emitted `ser(this.temp)` needs `ser` visible where the splice lands, and a macro decorating a class member emits into a class body â€” where an `import` cannot go. **So the USER imports the helper**, exactly as Rust requires `use serde::Serialize`.
 That is a real ergonomic requirement and it should be documented per macro, because the failure otherwise is an unresolved name in